fdietz/vue_components_book_manuscript/6-functional-components.md

 I> You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-6/example-1)

 Note, that the template has an additional `functional` attribute.
-Due to this flag Vue.js changes how you access the context of the component.
+This flag turns the component into a functional component.
+Additionally, Vue.js changes how you access the context of the component.
 Where you previously accessed props like `msg` directly, you now need to use `prop.msg` instead and events via `listeners.click`.

 All these changes in usage are necessary since a functional component has no instance or state and therefore no `this` or `data`.

-If you need to create lots of small presentational/visual components, as for example a Heading, functional components make a lot of sense.
+If you need to create lots of small mainly visual components, as for example a Heading, functional components make a lot of sense.

 ## Functional components using Vue.component and render function